rocket-pool/RPIPs/RPIPs/RPIP-use-latest-delegate.md

 - Use the delegate active at the time of creation, then upgrade to future delegates of their choosing, or
 - Use the latest delegate at all times

-This opt-in upgrade model was originally designed to protect node operators from malicious or unsafe upgrades.
-However, it also allows minipools to permanently avoid protocol changes approved by governance.

 ### Historical rationale for opt-in delegate upgrades

-The opt-in `use-latest-delegate` model was originally designed to serve multiple purposes, including:
+The opt-in `use-latest-delegate` model was originally designed to:

 1. Protect node operators from potentially malicious or unsafe governance upgrades.
 2. Allow minipools to converge on a long-lived (“Lindy”) delegate without mandatory churn.